chrisjackson-pellicle/hybpiper-nf/README.md

                                                10_sequences_supercontig will be empty

 Please see the Wiki entry [Additional pipeline features and details][5] for further explanation of the parameters above, and general pipeline functionality.

+## Output folders and files

+If you're just after the unaligned `.fasta` files for each of your target genes, ready for concatenation or coalescent-based analyses, the two main output folders of interest are probably:

+- 07_sequences_dna
+- 08_sequences_aa

+For a full explanation of output folders and files, please see the Wiki entry [Output folders and files][6]

 ## General notes

 - Link to Chimera detection approach